 Revising the timeline

-Paramount Pictures pushed back the release date for the next Terminator movie in early April, extending the wait an additional four months beyond the project’s initial July 2019 release date.
-No reason was given for the change.
-The film is now set to hit theaters November 22, 2019.
+Paramount Pictures pushed back the release date for Terminator: Dark Fate in early April 2018, extending the wait an additional four months beyond the project’s initial July 2019 release date into late November.
+That date was then moved forward in a subsequent change, with the release date now set for November 1.

 A revealing interview